danielcovill/Lessons/Lesson 1 - Javascript/lesson.md

             * They're objects [Frontend Mayhem - Arrays vs Objects](https://www.frontendmayhem.com/javascript-arrays-objects/)
             * They have special stuff added [MDN - Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
         * String (single v double quotes and nesting)
-        * Show dynamic nature with typeOf() by assigning and reassigning the same variable (this is JS specific)
+        * Show dynamic nature with typeof by assigning and reassigning the same variable (this is JS specific)
+        * Show how we can use instanceof for figuring out some object stuff
 * Operators [MDN - Operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)
 * Control flows
     * if / then / else